 You can look at our example output below to see what a successful run looks like.

-pi@raspberrypi:~/MFRC522-python $ sudo python Write.py New data:pimylifeup Now place your tag to write Written
+pi@raspberrypi:~/pi-rfid $ sudo python3 Write.py New data:pimylifeup Now place your tag to write Written

-7. You have now successfully written your Write.py script, we can now proceed to show you how to read data from the RFID RC522 in the next segment of this tutorial.
+Write.py” script, and we can now proceed to show you how to read data from the RFID RC522 in the next segment of this tutorial.